Excidion/reproML/docs/structure.md

 ??? question "What if my data changes over time?"

     Imagine the scenario where you pull your data from an SQL database into `data/raw`.
-    Since you (probalby) only have limited control over that database, the data a new download would produce might change in the future.
+    A new download at a later time might change the dataset you get.
-    This is not ideal, but can be accounted for:
+    This is can be accounted for in two ways:

     + If possible, include statements in your SQL query that limit the time window of data.
-    + The `data/raw` folder is still versioned by `dvc` and thus changing raw data can be accounted for.
+    + The `data/raw` folder is versioned by `dvc` and thus changes in raw data can be tracked.

 ### Notebooks are for exploration and communication only